-Being a hydroponic plant, it can grow solely in water without the need of any other medium such as soil.
+Being a hydroponic plant, it can grow solely in water without the need for any other medium like soil.
 It depends on you, whether you want to have it in soil or water.
 Let’s discuss both in brief.

 You can grow it in small decorative pots and vases of your choice.
 However, very shallow containers won’t be able to support this plant, so it’s important for the container to be tall–At least covering the 1/2 or 1/3 height of your existing lucky bamboo plant.

 When it comes to the material, you can go for both clear glass vases and ceramic pots.
 Both have their own set of advantages in disadvantages.

 When it comes to appearance, the glass vase steals the show with clean water and decorative stones.
 Also, it’s convenient to check the water level in a glass vase.

 Although algae might grow in a clear container if you won’t change the water much, so the colored container is another choice to go for.
 All in all, it depends on what suits your needs!